-Most Arkansans live an overly sedentary lifestyle – which can be linked to obesity, cardiovascular disease and depression.
-In fact, the World Health Organization listed inactivity as the fourth greatest risk factor for global adult mortality – but by staying active at work, you easily keep yourself from becoming a part of this statistic.
-Add more active hours to your day by following the tips below.
+Before the COVID-19 pandemic most Arkansans lived an overly sedentary lifestyle– which can be linked to obesity, cardiovascular disease and depression.
+In fact, the World Health Organization listed inactivity as the fourth greatest risk factor for global adult mortality.
+Now that restrictions are being lifted and more businesses are transitioning away from remote settings, you can easily keep yourself from becoming a part of this statistic and add more active hours to your day by following the tips below.

 Walk or bike to work.

 If you live close enough to your office, you can add at least 30 minutes of activity to your day by biking or walking to work rather than driving.

 Park far away from work.

 If you live too far away from work to make the trek on foot, choose the parking spot furthest away from your office to add a short walk to your daily commute.

 Tracking your steps with a fitness tracker, smart watch, smart phone or pedometer is an easy way to ensure you’re getting enough activity in each day.
 Start by tracking your steps for one day, then try to slowly improve that number until you’re walking at least 10,000 steps every day.

 Choose the stairs instead of the elevator whenever you have the option – the more flights the better.
 Taking the stairs has significant cardiovascular benefits, and can burn more calories than jogging.

 Sitting all day can take a toll on your health.
 Avoid sitting for prolonged periods by setting a timer to remind you to get up, stretch and walk around at least once an hour.